gvwilson/thirdbit/src/fiction/in-heck/index.md

 Must this one do *everyone's* thinking!?
 Oh, what now?"

-It stopped without warning.
+It stopped without warning and spun around.
 Gumption bit back a squawk of pain as his shin connected with it.
-It took him a moment to realize that Dockety had frozen.
+Dockety had frozen.

 "Hey."
 He waved his hand in front of Dockety's eye.
 "Are you aright?"

-Patient poked the other bot with its arm.
-"Of course it isn't.
+"Of course it isn't,"
+Patient said scornfully.
-It is losing its struggle to resist Central."
+"It is losing its struggle to resist Central."

 "What can we do?"

 For the first time Gumption heard something in Patient's voice that might have been sympathy.
 "Nothing.
-It will win or lose."
+It will lose in the end,
-It spun around and advanced on Gumption.
+just as it did last time.
-"How do you not know this?"
+How do you not know this?"

-"I have been damaged.
+"I have been damaged,"
+he said.
-The Tailor repaired me, but—"
+"The Tailor repaired me, but—"

-"I?
+"What?
+I?
 Me?"
 Patient took another menacing step toward Gumption.
 "How dare you?
 How dare you use those words?